 To qualify, applicants must create or log in to a USCIS online account, complete and submit the I-485 electronically, upload all supporting documents through the portal, and pay by credit card, debit card, or ACH bank transfer.

-Beyond the cost saving, online filing provides instant receipt confirmation, electronic status notifications, and faster processing in most cases.
+Beyond the cost savings, online filing provides instant receipt confirmation, electronic status notifications, and faster processing in most cases.
 Paper filing remains available for applicants with extremely large document sets or technical limitations.

-For a full breakdown of USCIS fees across visa and green card categories, the USCIS fee calculator on Beyond Border's website provides current amounts by form type.
+For a full breakdown of USCIS fees across visa and green card categories, the USCIS fee calculator on Beyond Border’s website provides current amounts by form type, including Advance parole renewal (I-131) (applicants should consult the latest USCIS fee schedule for Form I-131, as fees may change).

-The I-485 filing fee is the primary USCIS cost but not the only one.
-A complete adjustment of status budget for 2026 should account for the following:
+The I-485 filing fee is the primary USCIS cost, but not the only one.
+A complete adjustment of status budget for 2026 should account for the following: applicants may either adjust status within the U.S. or pursue consular processing abroad, and each pathway has its own fee structure and requirements.

 [Check the USCIS processing times page for the most current I-485 processing estimates, as USCIS updates these weekly.]